TanVD/kosogor/kosogor/README.md

-# Kosogor
+# kosogor

-Kosogor is a plugin which provides reasonable defaults and simplified Kotlin-DSL interface to Gradle plugins and API functions used in everyday development.
+`kosogor` is a plugin which provides reasonable defaults and simplified Kotlin-DSL interface to Gradle plugins and API functions used in everyday development.

 It includes simplified Kotlin-DSL interfaces for:
 * IDEA plugin